 The metallic square heating grate representing the interface between Madeline and the magical electrical world beyond recalls the Faraday Cage, its open/close lever reminiscent of the knife switch used to turn the Marconi-Sykes microphone on and off.
 The grate leads to a ventilation shaft, a dark echo chamber adjoining the two apartments.
 While sound is allowed to pass through this system with the grate open; vision and touch are excluded, evocative of the intimate auditory environment and implosion of space created by radio.

-The earliest example of a literary form known as debate poetry (or verse contest) is a 12th – 13th century Middle English poem entitled The Owl and the Nightingale.
-On May 14th, 1933, a special Nightingale concert was performed by Beatrice Harrison and broadcast by the BBC to draw attention to the plight of the Nightingales, whose numbers were decreasing.
+The earliest example of a literary form known as debate poetry (or verse contest) is a 12th–13th century Middle English poem entitled The Owl and the Nightingale.
+On 14 May 1933, a special Nightingale concert was performed by Beatrice Harrison and broadcast by the BBC to draw attention to the plight of the nightingales, whose numbers were decreasing.
 The conclusion of the evening was aptly described in an article in The Times:

 It was the screech of an owl that silenced the Nightingale’s song.18

 A New Environment

 In this later scene from Electric Dreams, the computer, now damaged, tries once more to sing its song, again with Madeline in the Narcissus role and the computer in the role of Echo.